funkstermonster/bookstore-fe/README.md

 This is a standalone Angular 16 application for managing a bookstore.
 The application supports CRUD operations for books and uses Angular Material for UI components.
 It includes features for adding, viewing, editing, and deleting books.

 ## Run
-To install the dependencies that this application uses please run this command:
+To install the dependencies that this application uses, please run this command:
 `npm install`

 After that run the application with this command: